ARMummert/Web-Developer-Portfolio-Application/README.md

 # INSTALLATION
-## Clone or download this project repository
+## Clone or download this project repository - make sure to install python 3+, django, and react.

 Django Backend
 1. cd ./portfolio_backend